 Ingredients

-- 1 roasted poblano pepper peeled, seeded, and diced
+- 1 poblano pepper seeded and finely diced (raw; see note below)

 Instructions

-- Taste and adjust seasoning as needed.
-Add more lime juice, lemon juice, or salt according to preference.
+- Taste and adjust seasoning as needed, adding more salt or lime juice to preference.

-- Cover and refrigerate for at least 30 minutes.
-Serve chilled as a dip with tortilla chips or as a perfect topping for tacos, burritos, salads, or grilled meats.
+- Cover and refrigerate for at least 30 minutes to allow the flavors to blend.
+Serve chilled as a dip with tortilla chips or as a topping for tacos, burritos, salads, or grilled meats.

 Notes